nus-cs2113-AY2223S2/ip/docs/README.md

 `deadline <description> /by <date>`

+`description` can be up to 50 characters long, and allow for alphanumeric characters. `/` specifically is not allowed as it is used as a delimiter for keywords.

-Date is in the format of `YYYY-MM-DD`
+`date` is in the format of `YYYY-MM-DD`

 Expected outcome: